nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 Write-Host "##vso[task.setvariable variable=sasToken;issecret=true]$token"
 ```

-The sasToken variable secret can then be referenced into your ARM Template.
+The sasToken variable secret can then be referenced into your ARM Template via a parameter.
 The snippet below shows how you can use the Micorosft.PowerShell DSC Property with the "Microsoft.Compute/virtualMachines/extensions" endpoint.
 The snippet registers a VM to a Host Pool for Azure WVD:

 ```yaml
 {